- Inpatient Rehabilitation Facilities:

 From the West: Take the Massachusetts Turnpike (I-90) to I-93 North.
 Follow directions for "From the South via I-93," above.

 Public parking for patients, visitors and handicap accessible parking is available in the parking garage located beneath the new hospital.
-There will be a parking fee which has yet to be determined.
+View rates here.

 Directions to Parking Garage (Building 199) in Charlestown Navy Yard:

 Follow the driving directions above to Chelsea Street and turn right at the 4th traffic light on 13th Street.
 Take the first left turn onto 5th Avenue.
 The entrance to the Building 199 parking garage is on your right.

 Walking Directions from Building 199 Parking Garage to Spaulding Rehabilitation Hospital: